-- Off-street parking and loading facilities shall be accessible and shall be: - designed to eliminate tandem parking (which is the stacking of vehicles in parking spaces without providing a driving aisle to enter or exit the parking spaces). - (b) constructed so as to facilitate drainage, snow removal and maintenance; - provided with a hard-surfaced, all-weather finish layereither gravelled or paved all-(c) weather surfaces: - designed so as to not interfere with either parking or traffic and pedestrian (d) safety.
-Calculation of parking and loading space resulting in a fractional number shall be rounded to the next highest number. - 1.2 All developments except "Single-Detached Dwelling" and "Duplex / Semi-Detached Dwelling" shall be designed so that parking movements necessary to access and exit a driveway, a parking stall, a parking lot, a loading bay, or a drive-through establishment, from and onto a public street (except a lane), can safely be carried out wholly on the subject parcel of land. - Access from a public road or lane into and internal to each parking area and each loading area shall meet the applicable turning radius guidelines in "Design Vehicle Dimensions for Use in Geometric Design" (Transportation Association of Canada, 1997, as amended) or in "Chapter D - At-grade Intersections - Highway Geometric Design Guide" (Alberta Infrastructure, August 1999, as amended).
+- 1.1 Off-street parking and loading facilities shall be accessible and shall be: - designed to eliminate tandem parking (which is the stacking of vehicles in parking spaces without providing a driving aisle to enter or exit the parking spaces). - (b) constructed so as to facilitate drainage, snow removal and maintenance; - provided with a hard-surfaced, all-weather finish layer; (c) - (d) designed so as to not interfere with either parking or traffic and pedestrian safety. - 1.2 All developments except "Single-Detached Dwelling" and "Duplex / Semi-Detached Dwelling" shall be designed so that parking movements necessary to access and exit a driveway, a parking stall, a parking lot, a loading bay, or a drive-through establishment, from and onto a public street (except a lane), can safely be carried out wholly on the subject parcel of land. - Access from a public road or lane into and internal to each parking area and each loading area shall 1.3 meet the applicable turning radius guidelines in "Design Vehicle Dimensions for Use in Geometric Design" (Transportation Association of Canada, 1997, as amended) or in "Chapter D - At-grade Intersections - Highway Geometric Design Guide" (Alberta Infrastructure, August 1999, as amended).